mcmartins/broccoli/README.md

 * Make available a Test Environment Package (it can e a docker image)
 * Tests implementation
 * Sanitize all input / Assess Security (Webgap will run in containers but this tool itself allows to execute commands like 'rm -rf /')
+* Support piping Tasks by stdout.
+At the moment only Tasks generating files for Guidance Tasks is implemented.
 * Multi-thread implementation
 * ...